Tokat Province

 Tokat Province is a province in northern Turkey.
 Its area is 10,042 km^{2}, and its population is 596,454 (2022).
 Its adjacent provinces are Amasya to the northwest, Yozgat to the southwest, Sivas to the southeast, and Ordu to the northeast.
 Its capital is Tokat, which lies inland of the middle Black Sea region, 422 kilometers from Ankara.
-The governor is Numan Hatipoğlu, appointed in 2022.
+The governor is Abdullah Köklü, appointed in 2024.

 Etymology

 Evliya Çelebi explained the name of the city as Tok-at in return for the satiety of horses because of its rich barley in Turkish etymology.
 The Ottoman historian İsmail Hakkı explained Uzunçarşılı as Toh-kat, which means "walled city", and Özhan Öztürk, in his work called Pontus, used the word "Dahyu", which means "country, chastity" in Avesta and was first used for Cappadocia in the 6th century BC during the Achaemenid Empire.
 He claimed that the word "Dokeia", which was corrupted in the Greek dialect, turned into Tokat in time.